The Bankrate promise

 Types of credit counseling services

-Credit counseling can offer you several types of services, including general budgeting services, debt management plans, bankruptcy counseling, student loan counseling and housing counseling.
+Credit counseling organizations offer several types of services, including general budgeting services, debt management plans, bankruptcy counseling, student loan counseling and housing counseling.

 A credit counselor can help you through general budgeting techniques.
 Your credit counselor will often offer a free initial session, typically an hour long, which will include an overview of your financial goals and current financial practices.
 Budgeting conversations will include an overview of income and expenses and a rundown of your financial goals.
 You may be able to obtain additional budgeting counseling sessions beyond that one session.